NamelessCT/NL-X-Documentation/BICFunctions.md

 toggletargetinfo --- Toggles information on where your crosshair is positioned

 **Spawning (These are client sided, and so is collision, unless you are in a vehicle)**

+*Objects*

 - summon DefaultPawn --- Summons the unreal engine default pawn
+- summon BP_VictoryDrone_C --- Drone that carries away an eliminated player/a player that one

+*Builds*
 - summon PBWA_M1_Archway_C --- Build
 - summon PBWA_M1_ArchwayLarge_C --- Build
 - summon PBWA_M1_ArchwayLargeSupport_C --- Build